 Mr. Garvy earned his M.B.A. at Georgia State University in 1976 with special emphasis on investment theory.
 After graduation, Mr. Garvy joined Blackburn & Company in Atlanta, GA where he was a vice president of their pension consulting division.
 He later joined Wilshire Associate, a well-known and highly regarded national investment consulting firm.
 At Wilshire for 12 years, he was a senior vice president and general partner and co-founded their pension consulting division.
 In that role, he assisted in the growth and development of the division into one of national prominence.

 Mr. Garvy has more than 40 years of investment experience.
-He is a well-known speaker at investment conferences and seminars and he has been invited to present INTECH’s research at universities and consultant gatherings throughout the world.
-Mr. Garvy sits on the Board of Directors of the Institute for Quantitative Research in Finance (The Q-Group).
+He is a well-known speaker at investment conferences and seminars and has been invited to present INTECH’s research at universities and consultant gatherings throughout the world.
+Mr. Garvy sat on the Board of Directors of the Institute for Quantitative Research in Finance (The Q-Group).

-Mr. Garvy was appointed to the University of Central Florida Board of Trustees in June 2011 and is Chairman of the Educational Programs Committee.
-UCF is the second largest university in the U.S. with over 60,000 students.
-He also serves on the business school advisory council at the University of Notre Dame.
+Mr. Garvy is Chairman of the University of Central Florida Board Of Trustees and is Chairman of the Educational Programs Committee.
+UCF is the second largest university in the U.S. with over 68,000 students.
+He also has served on the business school advisory council at the University of Notre Dame.

 Mr. Garvy has been active in community affairs.
-He has served as a member of the Palm Beach County Investment Board and is currently a trustee of the Palm Beach Retirement Board.
+He has served as a member of the Palm Beach County Investment Board and as a trustee of the Palm Beach Retirement Board for over ten years.
 He is a past Chairman of Rosarian Academy and has been active with Cardinal Newman High School.
 He is a member of the Society of the Four Arts and served on the board of the Sailfish Club.